gaokai15/gaokai15.github.io/index.md

       <p align="center"><a href="media/Kai_Gao_CV.pdf">CV</a></p>
     </td>
     <td>
       <p> I'm a Robotics PhD candidate at <a href="https://www.rutgers.edu/">Rutgers University</a>, working with Professor <a href="https://arc-l.github.io/">Jingjin Yu</a>.
-As a fourth-year Robotics Ph.D. with a Mathematics bachelor's degree, my research focuses on the combinatorial problems in Robotics.
-And During my research projects, I acquired a diverse range of experience in robotics, including perception, deep learning, and utilizing physics engines such as ROS and Pybullet.
+As a fifth-year Robotics Ph.D. with a Mathematics bachelor's degree, my research focuses on Task and Motion Planning.
+And During my research projects, I acquired a diverse range of experience in robotics, including perception, deep learning, and utilizing physics engines such as Isaac Gym and Pybullet.
 I also had the opportunity to build various real-world robot systems. </p>
       <p> Email: kg627 [AT] scarletmail.rutgers.edu</p>
     </td>
   </tr>